redfox193/movie-ticket-service/README.md

 # movie-ticket-service
 A project which represents a service for buying online tickets for movies.
-This project could be used as an example of using such technologies as gRPC and async integration with Celery.
+It uses such technologies as gRPC and async integration with Celery.

 ## Requirements
 _[Docker](https://docs.docker.com/get-docker/)_ and a tool to work with databases (optional, if you want to see the data stored)